AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_ExecutableModel.rst

    .. py:method:: ExecutableModel.getBoundarySpeciesConcentrations(*args)
       :module: roadrunner

+      Returns a vector of boundary species concentrations.
+The order of species is given by the order of Ids returned by getBoundarySpeciesIds()

       :param numpy.ndarray index: (optional) an index array indicating which items to return.
       :returns: an array of the boundary species concentrations.